Beng89/adv-route/README.md

 # adv-route

-### An easy to use module for seperating express application, routing and server logic.
+### An easy to use module for separating express application, routing and server logic.

 ___